bryceirvin/MLN/README.md

-# MLN
+# MLN: Melon Sweetness Evaluator

-first 'pip install -r requirements.txt'
+To install required packages, use 'pip install -r requirements.txt'

 Then the methods store in each .py file can be used to extract features and compare baseline models.
-Most of the models are classifiers, per Lerch's recommendation.
+Most of the models are classifiers, per Dr. Lerch's recommendation.